-It's mid-afternoon and I'm working a weight machine at a no-frills gym in an aging Toronto shopping center.
+It's mid-afternoon and I'm using a weight machine at a no-frills gym in an aging Toronto shopping center.
 I'm pumping those five pounds somethin' fierce when I spot him.
-This particular gem is wearing socks pulled halfway to his knees, sweat-shorts, and a pit-stained yellow t-shirt that clings to his muffin top.
+This particular gem is wearing socks pulled halfway to his knees, sweatshorts, and a pit-stained yellow T-shirt that clings to his muffin top.
 He isn't really working out, just half-heartedly doing leg presses while shamelessly watching me.

 "Uh, I still need to clean that," I say.